RParedesPalacios/ComputerVisionLab/Exercises/Readme.md

 ## Gender Recognition

-Gender classification.
-Images are 100x100 pixels RGB.
+Images from "Life Faces in the Wild" dataset (LFW) in realistic scenarios, poses and gestures.
+Faces are automatically detected and cropped to 100x100 pixels RGB.

 **Training** set: 10586 images